thnhmai06/thnhmai06/readme.md

 - 📁 My Repositories **Most of the constructions I create are Private.**

-- 📫 How to reach me? **You can DM me on Discord or send private message on Messenger.**
+- 📫 How to reach me? **You can DM me on Discord or send message on Telegram.**

 - ⚡ Fun fact **I taught myself JavaScript by practicing writing Discord.js and watching video tutorials without any courses!**